 SWU has an arms-length relationship with BASW.
 Membership of SWU for BASW members is available for a small sum - just £1.66 per month (£20 per annum) - waged or £0.83 per month (£10 per annum) - unwaged and students.
-If you are already a member of SWU or opt in now you will get free membership up to 30 September 2015.
 As a Trade Union, SWU, unlike a professional association can guarantee representation before employers' hearings as this is a legal entitlement.
 SWU offers swift, practical representation and works with BASW which offers advice and representation before the regulatory bodies**.
 In these challenging times, social workers need the best protection possibe.
 We believe that working together, SWU and BASW provide the best protection and advice for social workers from social workers.

 SWU is a member of the General Federation of Trade Unions (GFTU), a group of 22 specialist unions with a collective membership of over 225,000 individual members.
 This means that our members have access to the fantastic range of training provided by the GFTU - details of this can be found here.

 To find out more about how to join (if you’re not already a BASW member) or to opt-in (for existing BASW members) click here